gravitational/teleport/docs/4.3/openssh_teleport.md

 !!! warning "Warning"

-    The principal (username) being used to connect must be listed in the Teleport user/role configuration.
+    The principal/username, dev@ in the example above, being used to connect must be listed in the Teleport user/role configuration.

-### OpenSSH Rate Limiting
+## OpenSSH Rate Limiting

 When using a Teleport proxy in "recording mode", be aware of OpenSSH built-in rate limiting.
 On large numbers of proxy connections you may encounter errors